Automation insights and productivity tips from LEAPWORK.

 Once a QA team has made the case for automation and is moving from doing all testing manually to introducing automated testing, the change process often comes with some challenges that need to be addressed.

-Agile transformation and testing Agile transformation helps businesses manage change and pursue emerging opportunities in any market situation.
+Agile transformation helps businesses manage change and pursue emerging opportunities in any market situation.
 A key ingredient of this approach is to implement agile testing.

-Agility in IT processes In a world where new business models are disrupting established revenue streams and expectations to the customer experience are constantly increasing, businesses everywhere are struggling to stay relevant.
+In a world where new business models are disrupting established revenue streams and expectations to the customer experience are constantly increasing, businesses everywhere are struggling to stay relevant.
 To stay competitive requires efficiency: Fast market adaptation, well-organized change management, and the ability to secure emerging opportunities.
 One of the ways to get there is through agile transformation.

 When implementing test automation there are several things to consider, including: how much can we automate? which tool is right for us? can we justify the initial investment of time and effort? and much more.